tytydraco/yessleep/out/Horse_Skin.md

 That was when I knew I had to keep her.
-She sat in Grace’s favorite spot, and lapped at the water the same odd way Grace did, bobbing her head up and down, tongue flicking out like a snake.
+She had Grace's odd habit of sitting to drink, sat in Grace’s favorite spot, and even lapped at the water the same odd way Grace did, bobbing her head up and down, tongue flicking out like a snake.
 If I’d taken my glasses off, I might’ve thought it was her.
 And so I did, and by God she was a dead ringer for my sweet girl.